 Selection & Notification

 On average, it takes four weeks to review applications and make final selections.
 As soon as decisions are made, we will contact students by MU email.
 Regardless of status, all applicants and mentors will receive official notification.

-Our intention is to notify all applicants by the end of March, 2020; this is subject to change.
+Our intention is to notify all applicants by March 15, 2023; this is subject to change.